SANDEEP-DWIVEDI73/repo-demo/README.md

 # repo-demo
-this is first demo class for git &amp; github
+this is first demo class for git &amp; github.